Microsoft Surface: Specialized software

 Prior to the release of Windows 10, on Surface Pro 3 Microsoft made the Surface Hub app available, which allowed the adjustment of Pen pressure sensitivity and button functions.
 The Surface Hub app was renamed "Surface" following the launch of the Surface Hub device.
 Additionally, toggles to control sound quality and to disable the capacitive Windows button on the Surface 3 and Pro 3 devices were included.

 With Surface Pro 3 and the Surface Pen based on N-Trig technology, Microsoft added the capability to launch OneNote from the lock screen without logging in by pressing the purple button at the top of the pen.
 Microsoft added sections to Windows 10 settings that have the ability to control the functions of the buttons on the Surface Pen.
 One such function is to launch OneNote with the press of the top button of the Surface Pro 4 pen.
 With the introduction of the Surface Dial, Microsoft added a Wheel settings section to the Settings app in Windows 10 under Devices.
 The Windows 10 Anniversary Update added the ability to adjust the shortcuts of each of the Pen's buttons performed.

+Most Surface devices are include a Microsoft self-R&D UEFI firmware.